SnailNail/xcxtool/README.md

 * `obs_port` (`--obs-port`): Set the OBS websocket port.
 Default is 4455
 * `obs_password` (`--obs-password`): Set the password to access the OBS websocket interface.

+## `decrypt`
+This command exposes the function that decrypt the save data (and also work for Xenoblade Chronicles DE save files).

+Decrypted data will be saved in the same folder and with the same name, with "_decrypted" appended.

+Configuration is only by command line arguments:

+* `--dump-key`, `-d`: Save the detected key alongside decrypted data.
+The key file will be the same as the encrypted file name with "_key" appended.
+The saved key can be used to decrypt other save data files saved at the same time as the gamedata file
+* `--key`, `-k`: Use the specified data to decrypt the target file, instead of detecting the key.
+This shoudl be used with the key dumps produced with `--dump-key`.

+There is also a `decrypt` command which can apply a saved key to a data file.
+Note that this does not enable editing of save files as the checksum of the edited file will be incorrect unless manually fixed.

 [Cemu emulator]: https://cemu.info